VishnuPrakashVP/CoffeeHut_Frontend/discount_plans.md

             - 20 percentage off on all products above ₹100/-

-* Special Discount for coffehut wallet payment option
+* Special Discount for coffeehut wallet payment option
             - 25 percentage off on all products above ₹100/-